tlensk/HMM/README.md

 #### 4.1.
 Synteny and potentially unrecognized tail tip proteins

 <p>Were any widely present, potentially critical tail tip assembly cluster genes missed because the few best-studied phages happen to lack them?
-Our analysis did not identify any widely present proteins that are not recognizable homologs of one of the lambda H, M, L, K, I or J proteins.
-Figures S3A, B, C and D show that although there are sporadically present genes with unknown function (white in figures), they are not common and are generally unique to particular phages; if they are functional these could fall into the category of “morons” (Abedon, 2022).
+Our analysis did not identify any widely present proteins that are not recognizable homologs of one of the lambda H, M, L, K, I or J proteins.  <strong>Figures S3A</strong>, <strong>B</strong>, <strong>C</strong> and <strong>D</strong> show that although there are sporadically present genes with unknown function (white in figures), they are not common and are generally unique to particular phages; if they are functional these could fall into the category of “morons” (Abedon, 2022).
 However, in a few cases such genes are ubiquitously present within a tail tip type or a subgroup within a type.
-Phages with MP22-like tips all carry homologous short genes (e.g., gene 52 in MP22; Figure S3C) of unknown function between their THI and CF encoding genes, and a subset of the PY54-like phages (e.g., genes 17 and 9 in Loki and Halfdan respectively; Figure S3D) have an extra TNH gene between the DT and canonical TH gene.
+Phages with MP22-like tips all carry homologous short genes (e.g., gene 52 in MP22; <strong>Fig. S3C</strong>) of unknown function between their THI and CF encoding genes, and a subset of the PY54-like phages (e.g., genes 17 and 9 in Loki and Halfdan respectively; <strong>Fig. S3D</strong>) have an extra TNH gene between the DT and canonical TH gene.
 In these two examples the novel gene may well encode an accessory tail tip protein that is used only in these contexts.</p>
-<p>In addition, most but not all of the MP22- and KL1-like phages have two “extra” RBP genes between their TM and DT genes (Figure S3D).
-Similarly, members of the T5-like group encode protein that forms an extra ring of subunits between the major tail tube/shaft protein (TTP) and the DT ring and another that forms a bridge between the extra ring and the long tail fiber.
+<p>In addition, most but not all of the MP22- and KL1-like phages have two “extra” RBP genes between their TM and DT genes (<strong>Fig. S3D</strong>).
+Similarly, members of the T5-like group encode protein that forms an extra ring of subunits between the TT shaft and the DT ring and another that forms a bridge between the extra ring and the long tail fiber.
 Such “accessory” genes all have no homologs outside their tail tip sequence type group, so any function in tip assembly is limited to their particular group.
 We believe that our studies have identified all the critial players in the assembly of the tips of our panel phage tail tips.</p>

 #### 4.2.
 Is this general type of tail tip limited to phages with Proteobacteria hosts?